etangaming123/katsune/README.md

 Once you've setup the variables, run katsune.py!
 It will automatically create the data files (.pkl).

 And now you have Katsune in your own server!

+## Contributing

+You can report issues with Katsune [here](https://github.com/etangaming123/katsune/issues/new).
+Please note that issues can only be created if you find a bug in the official Katsune bot (in the Ghost Hunt server.)

+You can also create a new [pull request](https://github.com/etangaming123/katsune/pulls) if there's code that can be improved.

+Please note that I may not be able to respond to your issue or pull request immediately.
+Pull requests cannot be new features, please post that as a suggestion in the Ghost Hunt server.

 ## Licensing